std::addressof

 1) Obtains the actual address of the object or function

-2) Rvalue overload is deleted to prevent taking the address of const rvalues.
+arg, even in presence of overloaded operator&2) Rvalue overload is deleted to prevent taking the address of const rvalues.

 The expression |